 The Americans opened second-round qualifying play with a home win over Uruguay (114-57) on Sept.
 14 in Las Vegas, Nev., and journeyed to Panama City and collected a 78-48 win over Panama.

-Most recently, Van Gundy led the Americans to a 1-1 record during the November/December World Cup Qualifying window that saw the USA split a pair of road games versus Argentina and Uruguay.
+Van Gundy led the Americans to a 1-1 record during the November/December 2018 World Cup Qualifying window that saw the USA split a pair of road games versus Argentina and Uruguay.
 The U.S. squad fell to Argentina 80-63 on Nov.
 29 and bounced back three days later to claim a 78-70 win over Uruguay.

 In his first USA Basketball coaching assignment, Van Gundy led the USA to a 5-0 record and gold medal finish at the FIBA AmeriCup 2017, the FIBA Americas zone championship.
-In claiming the title, Van Gundy directed a USA squad comprised primarily of NBA G League players to victories over Panama, Uruguay on its home court, Dominican Republic, U.S. Virgin Islands and Argentina on its home court.
+In claiming the title, Van Gundy directed a USA squad comprised primarily of NBA G League players to victories over Panama, Uruguay on its home court, Dominican Republic, the U.S. Virgin Islands and then Argentina on its home court.
 Averaging 82.8 points a game, and limiting opponents to 63.2 points a game, the average margin of victory for the American team was 19.6 points per game.

 Van Gundy boasts of 18 seasons of NBA coaching experience, including 11 seasons as a head coach and seven seasons as an assistant.
 All tallied, as a head coach he compiled an overall record of 430-318 (.575), and led teams to the NBA playoffs in nine of his 10 full seasons and posted a 44-44 all-time playoff record.